mattnull/nullstrap/README.md

 NullStrap
-## A CoffeeScript / Express.js bootstrap that has a fully configured Cakefile for auto-installing all dependencies and watching Stylus, CoffeeScript, and Handlebars files.
+## A CoffeeScript / Express.js bootstrap
+### Features
+* Cakefile for a single command install and dev setup
+* Watches folders for Stylus, CoffeeScript, and Handlebars changes
+* Bower support for easily adding client-side dependencies

 ====================

 ## Technologies